PUTN: A Plane-fitting based Uneven Terrain Navigation Framework: EXPERIMENTS

 1) Time to find the initial solution.

 2) Time to find the optimal solution.
-Considering that sample-based algorithms can't guarantee an optimal solution, we compare the time consumption of the two algorithms to reduce the cost to the same when optimizing the path.
+Considering that sample-based algorithms can't guarantee an optimal solution, we compare the time consumption of the two algorithms to reduce the cost to the same value when optimizing the path.

-Fig.\ref{fig:arch} shows the result of the experiment.
-Outwardly, the RRT* performs better because it needs less time for each iteration.
-However, if considering the time for analysis, the advantages of the PF-RRT* algorithm will become obvious.
-That's because it only focuses on the terrain where the robot may pass by and completes the task with less terrain analysis.
-In real-world usage, the speed of analyzing and planning should be comprehensively considered, and the PF-RRT* algorithm will perform better when rapid searching is needed.
+Fig.\ref{fig:arch} shows the result.
+RRT* on the map analyzed in advance takes the least amount of time.
+Since there is no terrain assessment, it represents the minimum time for planning using sampling methods.
+After adding terrain assessment, RRT* obviously increases a lot of time consuming, while PF-RRT* does not.
+That's because PF-RRT* only focuses on the terrain where the robot may pass by and completes the task with less terrain analysis.
+In different scenarios, the accuracy and convergence speed of the algorithm need to be considered comprehensively.
+PF-RRT* will be faster if the grid map resolution is set to a larger value.